Skip to main content

 Data Engineer Responsibilities

 Data scientists will usually already get data that has passed a first round of cleaning and manipulation, which they can use to feed to sophisticated analytics programs and machine learning and statistical methods to prepare data for use in predictive and prescriptive modeling.
-Of course, to build models, they need to do research industry and business questions, and they will need to leverage large volumes of data from internal and external sources to answer business needs.
+Of course, to build models, they need to do research on industry and business questions, and they will need to leverage large volumes of data from internal and external sources to answer business needs.
 This also sometimes involves exploring and examining data to find hidden patterns.

 What this means in terms of focus on the steps of the data science workflow, you can see in the image below: